fedden/poker_ai/README.md

 # Pluribus Poker AI

+This repository will contain a best effort, open source implementation of the key ideas from the Pluribus poker AI that plays Texas Holdem Poker.
+This includes the game engine needed to manage a hand of poker, and will implement the ideas from the paper with respect to the AI algorithms.

 | type            | badge         |
 | --------------- | ------------- |
 | master          | [![Build Status](https://travis-ci.org/fedden/pluribus-poker-AI.svg?branch=master)](https://travis-ci.org/fedden/pluribus-poker-AI)  |